How is Blink Charging Co.'s (NASDAQ: BLNK) stock expected to perform amid current market woes? - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Dec 28 when LEVINE JACK bought 10,000 shares for $10.22 per share.
 The transaction valued at 102,200 led to the insider holds 131,641 shares of the business.

 Hillo Aviv sold 10,000 shares of BLNK for $184,500 on Sep 27.
 The General Counsel now owns 105,026 shares after completing the transaction at $18.45 per share.
 On Sep 20, another insider, Reddy Mahidhar, who serves as the CEO of a Blink Subsidiary of the company, sold 10,815 shares for $20.83 each.
 As a result, the insider received 225,231 and left with 178,104 shares of the company.